joecgithub/hello-world/docs/Stark_Developer_Reference/Stark_Development_Process.md

 To keep the number of open pull requests manageable, we follow these guidelines:

 - Keep pull requests small.
 It's better to send smaller, incremental pull requests rather than large ones with dozens of file changes.
-If the code is not complete, stub out not yet implemented parts.
+If the code is not complete, stub out parts not yet implemented.
 The code can be merged so long as it does not break existing functionality.
 - Avoid long-living pull requests: they should be actively worked on and/or reviewed.
 If a pull request persists more than a week without being worked on, close it then reopen later.
 - Pull request labels have the following meaning: